VivekBM22/BrickBreakerEX/README.md

 - [Credits](#credits)
 - [License](#license)

-## About The App
+## About The Application
-The Brick-Breaker game but more fun and made with JavaFX
+The Brick-Breaker game(the modern take on the classic game Breakout) but more fun, made with JavaFX .

 ## Screenshots
 `
 `

 ## Technologies
-Made with Java and JavaFX api.
+Made with Java and JavaFX API.
+GUI made with the help of SceneBuilder.

 ## Setup
-- download the first version from releases.
+- Download the newest version from releases directory.
+- Check the README.txt in the directory to see how to run the application.

 ## Approach
 lore ipsum